 No one has ever dehydrated or starved because they waited for 15 minutes to get their juice or snack.
 They’ll learn to wait it’s good for them.

 Plus, they’ll get to see first hand what delighting in God’s word looks like.
-They will not read about “Habits of Faith” in an article one day and think to themselves what in the world is that all about–because they saw their momma at the feet of Jesus.
+Because they saw their momma at the feet of Jesus.

 Be Flexible -Letting Go of the Ideal Way to Spend Time with God

 My kids did NOT perfectly sit through nor patiently waited for me to be done with my time with God.
-I have 3 boys they don’t perfectly sit through anything and “patience” they have no idea what that means.
-Sometimes they cooperated but most often they didn’t when they were younger.
+I have 3 boys they don’t perfectly sit through anything and “patience” well they have no idea what that means.
+Sometimes they cooperate but most often they don’t.
+I’m not sure when it was worse when they were younger or now as teens and tweens.

 There were times my son needed me emotionally while I was in the middle of my time with God so I’d put him on my lap and hold him while I read out loud.
 If he asked me questions in the middle of it I’d remind him of what I was doing and I’d be more than happy to answer his questions when I was done.